top of page

 Somewhere in this close, in 1469, John and Margaret's daughter Margery had secretly married the family's bailiff, Richard Calle.
 They were marched here to be interrogated by the Bishop, who in fact validated the marriage.
 Affairs of the heart mixed with family strife are never a good mix.

 Walk past the flint houses until you reach the far side of the close.
-Take a left and walk down past the herb garden to the square with a green.
+Take a left and walk past the herb garden to the square with a green.

 You may want to detour into the herb garden for a sensory meditation.
 Originally used by monks for cultivating plants for both medicinal and kitchen use, the Green Flag winning Herb Garden contains herbs that match those used by Benedictine monks.